 If you are a little more disconnected from the coal-face so to speak and rely on your exceptional managerial skills to delegate the required engineering to build and scale your cloud infrastructure to meet user demand and spikes in traffic loads, then you probably are a little more reliant on feedback from your teams and consultants in relation to how your network(s) are constructed and how they are performing.

 In either scenario you'll find the automated information produced by Hava.io incredibly valuable and time saving.

 What is Hava?

-Hava visualizes your AWS, GCP and Azure cloud infrastructure and AWS security with clean easy to comprehend (we'd say beautiful) diagrams by simply entering a set of secure read-only cloud platform credentials into Hava SaaS or fully self hosted version.
+Hava visualizes your AWS, GCP and Azure cloud infrastructure and AWS security with clean easy to comprehend (we'd say beautiful) AWS, Azure and GCP architecture diagrams by simply entering a set of secure read-only cloud platform credentials into Hava SaaS or fully self hosted version.

 Once connected, Hava scans your cloud configuration and builds diagrams for each virtual network or VPC discovered.
 The diagrams are logically laid out by availability zones and subnets, which is important when it comes to why you need Hava reason 2.

 A typical AWS VPC diagram could look like this.

 Or this if viewed through the 3D option